visioncortex/vtracer/README.md

     -s, --splice_threshold <splice_threshold>    Minimum angle displacement (degree) to splice a spline
 ```

-### Install
+### Downloads

-You can download pre-built binaries from [Releases](https://github.com/visioncortex/vtracer/releases/tag/0.6.0).
+You can download pre-built binaries from [Releases](https://github.com/visioncortex/vtracer/releases).

 You can also install the program from source from [crates.io/vtracer](https://crates.io/crates/vtracer):

 ```sh
 cargo install vtracer
 ```

+> You are strongly advised to not download from any other third-party sources

 ### Usage